softctrl/scgoelk/README.md

-# Elk (Golang Client)
+# SCGoElk (Golang Client)

-Elk is a client for elasticsearch developed in Golang.
+SCGoElk is a client for elasticsearch developed in Golang.

 Under development.